-The Assistant Headteacher's (New Technologies) responsibilities include:
+The TLR Holder's (New Technologies) responsibilities include:

-- Reviewing the data protection policy, associated policies, and all relevant procedures regularly. - Arranging data protection training and advice for all staff and others included in this policy. - Checking on any third parties that handle our data and any contracts or agreements regarding data processing
+- Reviewing the data protection policy, associated policies, and all relevant procedures regularly. - Assisting with arranging data protection training and advice for all staff and others included in this policy. - Checking on any third parties that handle our data and any contracts or agreements regarding data processing